Yuppie: History

 The first printed appearance of the word was in a May 1980 Chicago magazine article by Dan Rottenberg.
-Rottenberg reported in 2015 that he did not invent the term, he had heard other people using it, and at the time he understood it as a rather neutral demographic term.
+Rottenberg reported in 2015 that he did not invent the term; he had heard other people using it, and at the time, he understood it as a rather neutral demographic term.
 Nonetheless, his article did note the issues of socioeconomic displacement which might occur as a result of the rise of this inner-city population cohort.

 The term gained currency in the United States in March 1983 when syndicated newspaper columnist Bob Greene published a story about a business networking group founded in 1982 by the former radical leader Jerry Rubin, formerly of the Youth International Party (whose members were called "yippies"); Greene said he had heard people at the networking group (which met at Studio 54 to soft classical music) joke that Rubin had "gone from being a yippie to being a yuppie".
 The headline of Greene's story was "From Yippie to Yuppie".
 East Bay Express humorist Alice Kahn elaborated on the concept in a satirical piece published in June 1983, further popularizing the term.

 The proliferation of the word was affected by the publication of The Yuppie Handbook in January 1983 (a tongue-in-cheek take on The Official Preppy Handbook), followed by Senator Gary Hart's 1984 candidacy as a "yuppie candidate" for President of the United States.
 The term was then used to describe a political demographic group of socially liberal but fiscally conservative voters favoring his candidacy.
 Newsweek magazine declared 1984 "The Year of the Yuppie", characterizing the salary range, occupations, and politics of "yuppies" as "demographically hazy".
-The alternative acronym yumpie, for young upwardly mobile professional, was also current in the 1980s but failed to catch on.
+The alternative acronym yumpie, for young upwardly mobile professional, was also concurrent in the 1980s but failed to catch on.

 In a 1985 issue of The Wall Street Journal, Theressa Kersten at SRI International described a "yuppie backlash" by people who fit the demographic profile yet express resentment of the label: "You're talking about a class of people who put off having families so they can make payments on the SAABs ...
 To be a Yuppie is to be a loathsome undesirable creature".
 Leo Shapiro, a market researcher in Chicago, responded, "Stereotyping always winds up being derogatory.
 It doesn't matter whether you are trying to advertise to farmers, Hispanics or Yuppies, no one likes to be neatly lumped into some group."